Fields, Oregon

-Fields is an unincorporated community in Harney County, Oregon, United States, located 112 mi south of Burns.
+Fields is an unincorporated community in Harney County, Oregon, United States.
+The community is located 112 mi south of Burns.
 It is the center of commerce for local ranches and the largest community between Denio, Nevada, 22 mi to the south, and Frenchglen, Oregon, 52.4 mi to the north.

 The community has a single family-owned retail outlet and restaurant called Fields Station.
 The 1 mi radius around that store has below 25 occupants.

 History

 In 1881, Charles Fields established a homestead where the community of Fields is located today.
 Fields built a stagecoach roadhouse to serve the stage route between Winnemucca, Nevada, and Burns.
 A one-room school was established at the site around 1900 with one teacher.
 Fields sold his business to John Smyth in 1911.
 The Fields post office was opened two years later.
 The stone roadhouse was eventually remodeled into a store and restaurant, and is still in use.
 The original stone horse barn has partly collapsed, but remains in use.
 Today, the community of Fields consists of a bar, store, cafe, gas station, school, campground, and a few houses.
 As of 2003, the school has two rooms and two teachers serving kindergarten through eighth grade.

 Ranching began in the area in 1869 when Whitehorse Ranch was established.
 The Rose Valley Borax Company processed about 400 ST of crystallized borax annually from 1892 to 1902.
 Chinese workers collected alkali formed from evaporating spring water containing 80 parts per million (ppm) borate.